LeeBergstrand/BackBLAST_Reciprocal_BLAST/README.md

 - OS: runs on linux (e.g., Ubuntu) and MacOS (tested on Sonoma 14)
 - Hardware: most modern computers (e.g., with basic CPU, >=4 GB RAM, and >=4 GB of free storage) should be able to run BackBLAST without issue.
   The only exception is if you create a genome tree within the pipeline, in which case you'll need a fair amount of CPU and time to calculate large trees.
-- Software: miniconda or miniforge needs to be installed (must be set to the `osx-64` channel for MacOS)
+- Software: miniconda or miniforge needs to be installed (must be set to the `osx-64` channel for MacOS).
+  (Because conda is used during the run to install additional tools for the workflow, you will need an internet connection the first time you run BackBLAST.)

 # Installation
 Installation is currently semi-manual.
 We hope to make an automated conda install in the future.